getMBP/FullStack-Learning-Resources/Interview ques.md

 # CSS

-1) Absolute vs Relative in depth https://www.w3schools.com/cssref/tryit.asp?filename=trycss_position2 https://www.w3.org/TR/CSS2/visuren.html
+1) Absolute vs Relative vs fixed in depth

+Both the "absolute" and "fixed" value take the element the value is applied to out of the document flow.

+https://www.w3schools.com/cssref/tryit.asp?filename=trycss_position2
+https://www.w3.org/TR/CSS2/visuren.html

 que : how would you make this at the bottom?using relative,height of body